mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 ##### Administrative data

-To bulk edit the **Administrative data** fields in the matched Instance records:
+To bulk edit the **Administrative data** fields in the matching Instances with source MARC records:

 1. Click **Actions \> Start bulk edit \> Instances with source MARC**.
 2. In the **Bulk edits for administrative data** section, select an option from the **Options** list.